 The Maine Solar System Model was unveiled in Aroostook County, Maine, on June 14, 2003.
 As it just so happened, at the time, I had just graduated High School and was either preparing to go backpacking in Europe, or was already there.
 Personally, a neat correspondence!
 I was exploring the known reality and all while one of my future pet projects was being unveiled across the pond.

 The entire project is the largest to-scale 3D model of our solar system on our Earth.
 It spans 40 miles!
 So, if you’re into it, you can stay in any of the close-by towns while in the area, touch-down at all of the planets, and then enjoy everything else Maine has to offer (I’ll likely be filling-in later with other tour suggestions and travelogue).

 The SUN location is inside Folsom Hall, where the Northern Maine Museum of Science resides.
-Obviously, the Sun itself is so huge, that a scale model at this zoom would take up more than the whole building, so instead, the Sun is represented by a curved installation that sort of resembles a handrail, next to the actual handrail of the stairs (please use my feet, and my dog, for size reference!)
+You can find the exact Google Maps location here.
+Obviously, the Sun itself is so huge, that a scale model at this zoom would take up more than the whole building, so instead, the Sun is represented by a curved installation that sort of resembles a handrail, next to the actual handrail of the stairs (you can see part of my dog next to the sculpture for some size reference!)

 The actual Sun model looks much cooler in person than in the pictures.
 The artists installed sparkles into it, so if you want to trip out on glitter for a little while, here’s where you do it!!!